Post

 The online certificate status protocol (OCSP) is another way to handle certificate revocation.
 Basically, the client queries a OCSP server for revocation information.

-There is a OCSP server that runs 24/7, responding to queries.
+There is an OCSP server that runs 24/7, responding to queries.
 This server can be run by the CAs or may be delegated to some other entities.
 The address of the OCSP server is specified in the certificate.

 Using OCSP, revocation check is done in the following way.